datacommonsorg/docsite/api/python/stat_series.md

 }
 ```

-In the next example, the parameter `observation_period='P3Y'` overly constrains the request so the API
+In the next example, the parameter `observation_period='P3Y'` overly constrains the request, so the API
-throws ValueError:
+does not return a value:

 ```python
 >>> dc.get_stat_series('geoId/06085', 'Count_Person', observation_period='P3Y')